Promoting the Achievements of Female Employees

 Status of promotion

 Our company has a high ratio of female employees, and we have been working for a long time to promote the active participation of women so that many women can make the most of their abilities in various fields.
 We are currently in the phase of steadily producing and retaining female leaders and developing and appointing female leaders as organizational decision-makers.
-The percentage of women in management positions is currently around 30%.
+The percentage of women in management positions is currently over 30%.
 We are strengthening our efforts to strengthen the female pipeline and secure a pool of talent with the goal of "increasing the percentage of women in executive and organizational leadership positions to 30% by April 2030".

-Percentage of female managers in the domestic group (as of April 1, 2024)
+Percentage of female managers in the domestic group (as of April 2025)

 Total | Male | Female | % of female employees | |